opendistro/for-elasticsearch-docs/docs/kibana/plugins.md

 ## Prerequisites

 1. An Elasticsearch cluster that uses a [compatible version](../../../version-history)
-1. The Security and/or Alerting plugins [installed on the cluster](../../install/plugins)
+1. The corresponding Elasticsearch plugins [installed on the cluster](../../install/plugins)
 1. The corresponding version of [Kibana](../) (e.g. Kibana 6.7.1 works with Elasticsearch 6.7.1)